mattermost/mattermost-plugin-playbooks/docs/telemetry.md

 - `IsPublic`: True if the playbook was public, false if it was private.
 - `NumMembers`: The number of members with access to this playbook.
 - `NumSlashCommands`: The number of slash commands in this playbook.
-- `diagnosticID`: Unique identifier of the server the plugin is running on.
-- `serverVersion`: Version of the server the plugin is running on.
-- `pluginVersion`: Version of the plugin.
-- `eventTimeStamp`: Timestamp indicating when the event was queued to send to the server.

 For more information about telemetry, see [Mattermost Telemetry](https://docs.mattermost.com/administration/telemetry.html).